 Our health management program focuses on prevention and our employees’ active involvement in their own health.

-The following measures were implemented:
+In 2017, the following measures were implemented:

 More about it - "Future-oriented Work Environment"